surifirstpin/biplus_documentation/docs/model01.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/add_tables.png)

-**2.** **Auto Build Joins(check box)** If selected, then it will adopt all the defined mappings or relations between different tables of a database & displays it in model.
+**2.** **Auto Build Joins(check box)** On selecting this checkbox,  it will adopt all the defined mappings or relations between different tables of a database & displays it in model.
 Else only tables with no mappings will be adopted as views in model.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model%204.png)